jtcmedia/chocolatey-packages/zap/README.md

 ## Package Note

-**ZAP 2.15 requires Java 11 or higher and that the JAVA_HOME environment variable is set**.
+**ZAP 2.16 or higher requires Java 17 or higher and that the JAVA_HOME environment variable is set**.
 You can install a Chocolatey Java Package or Java from Oracle.
-One suggestion is the [Temurin11jre](https://community.chocolatey.org/packages/Temurin11jre) package.
+One suggestion is the [Temurin17jre](https://community.chocolatey.org/packages/Temurin17jre) package.
 Ensure you install it with the `FeatureJavaHome` parameter set.

 ## Maintainer's Note